Present Simple

 I read the book yesterday.
 I can lend it to you now.

-5. The continuous can be used to show a more casual action,
+5. The continuous can be used to show a more casual action, the simple

 is for a deliberate action:

 I was talking to my neighbour yesterday.
-We had a nice chat
+We had a nice chat.

 (I did not do it on purpose.
 We just met in the street.)

 I talked to my neighbour yesterday.
-And he promised to help me
+And he promised to help me.

 (I did it on purpose.
 I needed to ask him for help.)